keerthireddymada/ros-week1/README.md

    - `node.destroy_node()` and `rclpy.shutdown()`: Clean up when the node stops.
    - `self.publisher.publish(msg)`: Sends the `msg` to the topic associated with self.publisher which in this case is 'number' and the nodes subscribed to that topic will receive it.
-   - `rclpy.shutdown()`: Cleans up and shuts down.
+   - `rclpy.shutdown()`: Cleans up and shuts down. rclcpy is ROS 2 Python client library and Node is the base class we use to make our own ROS node

 #### Subscriber Node (`subscriber_node.py`)
 This node listens to the `number` topic, calculates the square of the number, and prints it.
 It’s like a worker who listens to the shouted number and squares it and gives it.